Quantum Simulation of Light-Front Parton Correlators: Proof of principle simulation

 Finally, the link based approach will not be of particular advantage in this proof-of-principle example, with 14 links and 6 plaquettes.
 The result of a link approach will be identical in this Abelian case to the plaquette result, and only to be advocated for much larger Wilson loops.
+This applies for the Abelian case, while the essential advantage of the link approach comes when actually considering non-Abelian gauge theories.